edgarskos/Wikiget/README.md

 Wikiget is a Unix command-line tool to retrieve a list of article names from Wikipedia.

 When working with AWB or bots on Wikipedia, a list of target article names is often needed.
 For example all articles in a category, articles that use a template (backlinks), or articles edited by a username (user contributions).
-The API has this available, but a simple command-line tool saves programming effort.
+Wget provides a simple front-end to commonly used API requests.

 	Wikiget - command-line access to some Wikimedia API functions